 Different types of cosmetic surgery that are performed on the face:

 The skin is the area of the face with the most possible options for cosmetic procedures.
-There are a wide variety of cosmetic surgeries that can be performed on facial skin, some of which are combined for patients who want various outcomes.
+There are a wide variety of cosmetic surgeries that can be performed by NJ facial plastic surgeon on face skin, some of which are combined for patients who want various outcomes.
 Cosmetic surgeries that are performed on facial skin include:

 - Face lift: The skin of the face loses elasticity over time, causing it to look looser and less firm.
 Skin can be made to be tighter and more toned-looking through a face lift.

 - Forehead lift: This same skin tightening procedure can be performed on the forehead.
 The effects include the reduction of baggy upper eyelids.

 - Thermage: Thermage is a cosmetic procedure that helps to tighten up skin that has become saggy or loose.
 Unlike a face or forehead lift, it doesn’t leave scars and involves no downtime.